Shippable/docs/sources/deploy/lb-gke.md

 Add the following yml block to your [shippable.jobs.yml](/platform/tutorial/workflow/shippable-jobs-yml/) file.

 ```
+jobs:

   - name: app_provision        #friendly name for job
     type: provision
     steps:
       - IN: app_lb             #name of load balancer you created in step 1
 ```

 This job will use the `integration` associated with your `loadBalancer` resource to make API calls to your cluster to POST to your GKE service with all of the settings you requested.